npanium/vercel-block-nonce-minigame/backend/README.md

 - Add a DB to log and store player game states, scores, etc.
 - Points/Tokens based on the ratio of number of correct guesses and number of clicks
+- Parallel verification on Aligned at the end of a session (consisting of several games).
+Save all the secrets and guesses as pairs and send them to batcher at the end of a session.
+Batch the rewards token reques.